-Substance abuse is not a new epidemic or a problem that has only started in relatively recent history.
+Here are some facts about the history of drug abuse in the United States.
+Substance abuse is not a new epidemic or a problem that has only started in the country.

-By understanding the history of drug addiction and its problem, it is possible to put the current situation into perspective and learn from the challenges of the past.
+By understanding the history of drug abuse and its problems, it is possible to put the current situation into perspective and learn from the challenges of the past.

 Early Use of Drugs

 Drug abuse has been a problem from the foundation of the country.
 The United States is a relatively young country and drugs from other areas of the world were already used for medicinal purposes in the early history of the country.

 Despite being made directly from natural substances, such as poppy plants, the impact on the body was similar.
 The difference was the lack of knowledge related to addiction and the limited recovery solutions.

 During the 1800s, developments in medicine led to the creation of morphine, codeine and cocaine.
 Initially, the drugs were unregulated and readily available.

 When it became clear that the drugs were a serious problem, regulations were developed and laws were made to help contain the problem.
 In 1906, regulations passed to make it harder to obtain certain substances.